-Check out these reviews, comparisons and videos for the Bates 922 vs Magnum Response boots and you be the judge of which one is best for your feet.
+Check out these reviews and comparisons for the Bates 922 vs Magnum Response boots and you be the judge of which one is best for your feet.

 BATES 922 REVIEW

 The Bates 922 boot gets a lot of publicity as it was the go to boot for Navy SEAL training candidates at BUD/S. These boots are relatively inexpensive and break in easy – and they drain well.
 What is not to like about them.
 Check out the reviews below and you decide.

 If you’re looking for a durable, comfortable, boot, look no further than the Bates Tropical Seals.

 I have owned these for 5 years and worn them for work as a DOD contractor and LEO.